High-Performance Diamonds: Worth the Money or Just Hype?

 Normally, a diamond cutter cuts a stone not only to remove flaws but also to bring out as much brightness, sparkle, and fire as possible from a particular stone.
 As a result, no two cut diamonds will be exactly alike.
 One diamond may just look better as an emerald cut, while another would work best as a round brilliant.
 Some diamonds with the same cut may look different, even if they have the same shape.
 Ovals and pears, for instance, may not have exactly the same faceting.
 Take a look at the two ovals below.
 Notice how the diamonds aren't cut exactly the same.

 Even standard round brilliants can have variations in faceting.
-One diamond’s pavilion may be cut too deep or too shallow, or the table in another diamond may be bigger than another.
-For example, although both of the diamonds below have GIA-certified Excellent cuts, notice the difference in their table sizes.
+One diamond's pavilion may be cut too deep or too shallow, or the table in another diamond may be bigger than another.
+For example, although both of the diamonds below have GIA-graded Excellent cuts, notice the difference in their table sizes.

 How are High-Performance Diamonds Cut?

 In contrast, all high-performance round diamonds receive a brilliant cut, which has 57 facets.
 Diamond cutters use precision tools to make every single high-performance diamond symmetrical and exactly the same, using a Hearts and Arrows pattern.

 Hearts and Arrows is a precision cut that's almost perfectly symmetrical.
 When you look at the diamond under a special tool, a proportion scope, you'll see arrows from the top and hearts from the bottom.
 In fact, you can even see the arrows in normal light when you look directly down at it.

 Below, you can see the heart pattern and arrow pattern under this 1.20-ct True Hearts™ high-performance diamond, visible through a proportion scope.